 Hospice Isle of Man was founded in 1983 by Nadene Crowther, MBE, and over the years we are proud to have become a cherished part of the community, offering a broad range of services to those in need.

-As well as offering the highest standard of clinical care and the latest in pain relief drugs and techniques we have also developed a range of services that enable people to live well through meeting their physical, emotional, social and spiritual needs.
+As well as being dedicated to providing the highest quality of clinical care, we have also developed a range of additional services that enable people to live well through meeting their physical, emotional, social and spiritual needs.

 We work closely with our partners at the Department of Health and Social Care (DHSC) to ensure that we are neither duplicating nor under-resourcing services available within our community.

-We currently receive approximately £600k in funding from the DHSC, and fundraise approximately £4.5 million each year in order to meet our £5million plus running costs.
+We currently receive approximately £1.5 million in funding from the DHSC, and fundraise over £5 million each year in order to meet our £6.8 million plus running costs.

 We deliver all of our services completely free of charge to our service users, patients and those that matter to them.

-Our Board of Governors and Committee Members, chaired by Chris Hall, delegate daily responsibilities to our team of clinical and non-clinical staff and volunteers, which is led by our Chief Executive, Anne Mills.
+The Hospice Isle of Man Board of Governors and Committee Members, chaired by Chris Hall, delegate the daily responsibilities of clinical and non-clinical staff and volunteers to the Senior Management Team which is led by Chief Executive, John Knight.
+View our Board of Governors.